Zoten64/The-Harbor-Hearth/README.md

 as push myself to learn more.

 The Harbor Hearth is a fictional bistro nearby a vacation resort located at the west coast of England.
 They offer online ordering and a digital menu.
-Clients can review the bakery, create an account to be recieve loyalty points with every order that can be exchanged for goods.
-Making an account will also let you take part of deals and save your payment information for faster ordering.
+Clients can review the bistro and create an account.
 Though an account is not required for ordering as that may be frustrating for users.

 The website also features a blog where the admins can post news, changes and other relevant information.

 As an admin you can create special accounts for employees where they have access to a page with pending orders with the ability to cancel.
-They also have access to answer and approve questions as well as delete inappropriate ones.
+They also have access to answer questions

 # User stories